samreenkazi/Multilabel-Classfication_BERT-ML-Urdu/README.md

-This repository compares result of  multiclass urdu text classification on authors dataset using BERT and traditional ML+NLP tecniques
+This repository compares result of  multilabel urdu_text classification on authors dataset using BERT and traditional ML+NLP tecniques

 # Author_Disambiguition using BERT
 #execute run_author_classification.sh script